thesourceofcode/thesourceofcode.github.io/_posts/2021-06-21-extracting-pdf-password-android.md

 was being used to set the password of the PDF.

-Lets try to understand what this code is doing:
+Let's try to understand what this code is doing:

 <ul>
 <li>It gets the value at index 12 from an object "v" (obfuscated)</li>